-One potential research direction is to incrementally update the cluster tree (Guha, Mishra, Motwani & O'Callaghan, 2000).
+One potential research direction is to incrementally update the cluster tree (Guha, Mishra, Motwani, & O'Callaghan, 2000; Hennig & Wurst, 2006; Murua, Stuetzle, Tantrum & Sieberts, 2008).
 In many cases, the number of documents is growing continuously in a document set, and it is infeasible to rebuild the cluster tree upon every arrival of a new document.
-Using FIHC, one can simply assign the new document to the most similar existing cluster.
-But the clustering accuracy may degrade in the course of the time, since the original global frequent itemsets may no longer reflect the current state of the overall document set.
+Using FIHC, one can simply assign new documents to the most similar existing cluster.
+The clustering accuracy, however, may degrade in the course of the time since the original global frequent itemsets may no longer reflect the current state of the overall document set.
 Incremental clustering is closely related to some of the recent research on data mining in stream data (Ordonez, 2003).